How did you begin making the first enemies, the Bokoblins?

 That’s right.
 Of course, you can defeat some enemies by swinging wildly, but first you observe the enemy’s movement and form, and you seek an opening.
 Judging distance is also important.
 If you get too close, the enemy might strike first, but if you stay too far away, your sword won’t reach.
 And you have to stab some enemies, so this game is like a challenge from us to a sword duel using Wii MotionPlus.
 This may be saying a little too much, but you can enjoy so much new sword fighting in this game that I can’t help it, so I encourage anyone to strike down their enemies!

-Speaking of fighting with your eyes on your opponent, we talked in the first session about how challenging the enemy named Ghirahim is.
+Speaking of fighting with your eyes on your opponent, Iwata Asks: The Legend of Zelda: Skyward Sword about how challenging the enemy named Ghirahim is.

 He can read Link’s movement, so Miyamoto-san got irked and said, “Is it even possible to beat this guy?!”